 How to Apply (for current UBCV students)

 Students currently registered in a Bachelor Degree Program at UBCV should apply to the Vancouver School of Economics directly for transfer to the B.I.E Program.

-To Apply, you need to fill out the Transfer Application Form and complete the Statement Essay.
+To Apply, you need to fill out the application form (available in January 2018) and complete the Statement Essay.
 Evaluation for second year transfer applications will start in May of each year.
 Admitted students will receive their offer via email.
 Offers will be made throughout the summer until seats are filled with qualified applicants.

 Applications from current UBC Vancouver students must be submitted electronically to Bie.Vse@ubc.ca.
 All applications should be clearly labelled “Second Year Application to the BIE Program”.
 Note that sometimes the UBC spam filter will mistaken regular emails as junk emails.
 Please use the subject field with caution.

 Please contact Triny Shen, BIE Academic Advisor for any questions.

 Office: Room 231, 6000 Iona Drive

 T: 604-822-9819 | F: 604-822-5915 | E: email@example.com